 For us Muslims, it is always about the journey, not the destination.
-It doesn’t matter what we accomplish in this world.
+It doesn’t matter what we accomplish in this world, because nothing we do will last.
+Everything we think we can accomplish, if God is really all-powerful, God can accomplish it in an instant if He wants.
+The point is not accomplishment in itself, the point is to follow God.
 What matters is the record of our deeds.
 No matter what we build, no matter how much power we have, we could see it all destroyed tomorrow.
 This has happened over and over again in history, though sadly we continue to fail to learn the lesson.

 Why did God let the Mongols destroy Baghdad and Damascus if our purpose was to continue to gain power, wealth and fame in this world?
 Why did He let the Ottoman Empire, the last truly sovereign Muslim power, be invaded and destroyed?
 Why did He not allow the Arab powers to defeat Israel during their multiple wars?

 Because this world is a test.
 It is not our purpose to build Paradise on Earth.
 Our purpose is khilafah, literally “to be stewards”.
 We are stewards of the earth.
 Our purpose is to take care of it by enjoining good and admonishing against evil, so that humanity continues, and so that the the earth does not become entirely corrupted.

 A steward takes care of a farm until the owner returns, continuing the running of the farm as best as they can.
 It is the owner’s business what they do with the farm.
 In the same way, our job in this world is to continue be God’s stewards, God’s agents for good in this world, but it is His business what He does with this world, and whether He gives us power or takes it away from us.
 All that we can say is, “We hear and we obey.”